spacedogXYZ/common-cause-share/_posts/2021-03-19-all-americans-deserve-the-freedom-to-vote.md

 title: "All Americans Deserve the Freedom to Vote "
 share_header: You're almost done!
 share_subhead: Use these sharing tools to spread the word
-share_text: "Most of us believe that for a democracy to work for all of us, it must include us all.
+share_text: "Most of us believe that for a democracy to work for all, it must include us all.
 While some politicians aim to pass policies to silence the voices of Americans, we know that to move forward, we must ensure every eligible American has the #FreedomToVote. "
 share_image: /assets/uploads/giphy-17.gif
 ---